 We experience the presence of the Incarnate Word in our lives especially through the Eucharist and with Him we worship the Father in the Spirit.
 Because the celebration of the Eucharist is central to our lives, we adore the Lord present in the Blessed Sacrament, reverence Him present in all of creation, and serve Him in others.

 Knowing that the liturgical year was for Jeanne de Matel a continual source of inspiration for her prayer, we, too, try to enter into the mysteries of Christ’s life.
 In our liturgical prayer, we gather as an ecclesial community to celebrate the Paschal Mystery and to strengthen our union with the whole Church through word, song, silence, sign, and gesture.

 Through Mary’s total surrender to God expressed in her “Fiat,” the Word first became Incarnate.
 Mary’s central role in the Incarnation of the Word, her nurturing presence to her Son, her receptivity to the Holy Spirit, all inspire us to acknowledge her as our model.
-We honor her especially in the mystery of the Immaculate Conception as model and prototype of the Church.
+We honor her especially in the mystery of the Immaculate Conception as model and prototype